fortheusers/hb-appstore/README.md

 If all goes well, `appstore.nro` should be sitting in the current directory.

+* (as of 3/22 the portlibs repo is gone-- the portlibs are undergoing reorganization.
+In the meantime, the old version is [here](git@github.com:vgmoose/Switch_portlibs.git).)

 ### Maintaining a repo
 See [get's instructions](https://github.com/vgmoose/get#setting-up-repos) for setting up a repository.
 Everything is designed to be statically hosted.
 If there's no repo provided in the `repos.json` config file, then it will generate a default one pointing to [switchbru.com/appstore](http://switchbru.com/appstore/).